omega8cc/hosting_le/README.md

 Requirements
 ============

-This module currently works only with nginx\_ssl.
+This module works with Apache and Nginx.
 You must have the third-party letsencrypt.sh library uploaded (see Usage).

 Usage
 =====